getiria-onsongo/hadoop-cnvrf-public/README.md

-# Hadoop-CNV-RF: A Scalable Cloud-Based Copy Number Variation Detection Tool
+# Hadoop-CNV-RF: A Scalable Copy Number Variation Detection Tool for Next-Generation Sequencing Data

 This is a Hadoop implementation of [CNV-RF](https://www.ncbi.nlm.nih.gov/pubmed/27597741) a copy number variation (CNV) detection method capableof detecting clinically relevant CNVs at scale.